ysyk2021/the-art-of-managing-up-navigating-relationships-with-superiors-for-career-success/src/chapter-7-3.md

 ----------

 Effectively handling ethical dilemmas and conflicts is essential for maintaining personal integrity, promoting organizational values, and fostering a positive work environment.
 By recognizing the significance of ethical decision-making, employing the strategies outlined in this chapter, and remaining committed to ethics throughout your career, you contribute to your own professional success while upholding ethical standards within your workplace.

-*Note: Ethical dilemmas can be complex and highly context-dependent.
-Consult legal professionals or ethics advisors when confronted with critical ethical issues to ensure compliance with applicable laws and regulations.*